 Typically, we aren’t producing these types of items in large scale (100 pieces or less per order), so it must be kept in mind that the fabrication is labor-intensive.
 While this component is relatively high cost, the value that it offers in an aerating/fluidization application is immense.

 To Sum It Up

-Plymesh is a great solution for aeration and fluidization purposes.
+Plymesh is a laminated wire mesh panel that is ideal for aeration and fluidization purposes.
 It is durable enough to withstand difficult, harsh conditions, but precise enough to exact the level of material movement required.